-The Mission of SVSU's Office of Accessibility Resources and Accommodations (ARA) is to ensure that students, who possess different abilities, have the ability to actively participate in all facets of university life by removing barriers and coordinating support services that enable them the opportunity to achieve intellectual and personal growth.
+The Mission of SVSU's Office of Accessibility Resources and Accommodations (ARA) is to ensure that students, who possess different abilities, have the ability to actively participate in all facets of university life by removing barriers and coordinating support services.
 In doing so, we hope to increase the level of awareness and educate members of the campus community to ensure that SVSU is a safe and accepting community for all.

 This commitment is consistent with legal requirements, including Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act as Amended (ADAAA) of 2008.